-Referred coursework assessments are normally required to be submitted by the end of August and referred examinations are normally held in individual subjects during the first week of September.
+Referred coursework assessments are normally required to be submitted by the end of August and referred examinations are normally held in individual subjects during the first week of September for March examinations or May for January examinations.
 Candidates must ensure that they are available to attend the University on those days should they be notified of the requirement to re-sit one or more subjects when the first examination results are published.
 The detailed programme for resit examinations is posted online as soon as possible after results have been ratified.